lavalo98/LoginModuleCS372/README.md

 2. either `docker build -t loginmodule .` or `docker-compose build` to build
 3. `docker-compose up`

-For step 1, use the IP of your computer for the IP of the database.
+For step 1 if you are running docker-compose, use the IP of your computer for the IP of the database.
 The proper port is forwarded to the database container.
+Otherwise, use the proper address of the computer that the database is running on.